imaterek/DevOps/Readme.md

 ### For strengthen Backend API from external we could use:
   - When keeping the current App Service architecture.
 Then implement Service to Service authentication (with e.g. auth tokens)
-  That will respond with 401 when reaching particular endpoint when not authenticated (but not 403 that doesn't exist).
+  That will respond with 401 when reaching particular endpoint when not authenticated (but not with 404 that doesn't exist).

   - Change infrastructure architecture to Service Fabric with Application Gateway.
 For external, publicly exposed endpoint so front-end would be dedicated API rules in the Application Gateway (under Rules aka ReverseProxy).
 Further for internal use only there will be the back-end service with /api/incidents.
 Then rest of incoming requests blocked under HTTP Settings.
   Diagram can be prepared upon request.